universidad-zaragoza/BNN_for_hyperspectral_datasets_analysis/README.md

 This repository contains python code to train bayesian neural networks for some of the most widely used open hyperspectral imaging datasets and to analyse the results.

 We will refer to the repository as `bnn4hi`.
-To clone it, it is recommended to change the folder destination, especially to use it as a module with the import clause:
+To clone it, it is recommended to change the folder destination, especially to use it as a module, with the import clause:

 > git clone https://github.com/universidad-zaragoza/BNN_for_hyperspectral_datasets_analysis.git bnn4hi